Goaltender mask: Face-hugging

 The face-hugging fiberglass, the type which was worn first by Jacques Plante, is a longtime symbol of ice hockey as typified by the famous painting At the Crease, by Ken Danby.
 The goaltender mask evolved further from the original face-hugging fiberglass mask designed by Plante.
 Although this mask does not seem very protective now, at the time it was, based on the style of game that was played.

 Gerry Cheevers's use of the face-hugging mask for the Boston Bruins was among the first to be "decorated" in a custom manner; as prompted by then-Bruins trainer John "Frosty" Forristall as a joke, painting a fake stitch on the mask where Cheevers had been struck by an errant puck.
-Cheevers adopted the "stitch mask" as his own, and went on to set a NHL record (which still stands) of 32-straight wins during the Bruins' 1971–72 season.
+Cheevers adopted the "stitch mask" as his own, and went on to set an NHL record (which still stands) of 32-straight wins during the Bruins' 1971–72 season.

 While this style of mask is no longer used by hockey leagues, it has remained famous because of its use in popular culture.
 Perhaps the best-known example is the character Jason Voorhees from the Friday the 13th horror film franchise.
 Casey Jones from the Teenage Mutant Ninja Turtles franchise also wears a stylized version of the mask, as did D-Roc the Executioner, the late guitarist of the heavy metal band Body Count.
 Similarly, the members of Hollywood Undead are always seen wearing signature masks based on this design.
 In the film Heat, the protagonists wear face-hugging hockey masks as part of their disguise during a heist, as do the characters in the video game Grand Theft Auto: Vice City, during a mission which is heavily inspired by the heist from the film.